-My neighborhood of Park Slope is family friendly…. one with way too many strollers.
+My neighborhood of Park Slope is family-friendly…. one with way too many strollers.
 My guests tend to be grandparents (which I love), families with young children (which I’m not crazy about, think fingerprints everywhere), professionals, and first-time visitors to NY.
-I don’t get the under 25 party-type crowd.
-Those guests stay in the hip neighborhood of Williamsburg.
+I don’t get the under 25 party-type crowds.
+Those guests are staying in the hip neighborhood of Williamsburg.

 Your guests will determine your house rules.
-College students will have a different set of House Rules that my favorite grandparents.
+College students will have a different set of House Rules than my favorite grandparents.

 Because of my guest type… These are MY house rules and why I created them:

 Remove your shoes.

 This is for only one of my listings and only because of a renovation of floors that I did a couple of years back.
 I wish they would remove their luggage as well, but that is a bit too much to ask.
 So, I bought a small bench for people to be able to sit and put their shoes back on.
 I also provide slippers for their use.
 Think of easy ways for your guests to follow your rules.

 No pets – sorry, Fido has to stay home.

 Sometimes, people ask me if they can bring their pets.
 I’m allergic to most dogs and cats and I say no, most times.

 No parties, no outside visitors, no overnight guests without previous approval from your host.